Skip To Main Content

 3. Get to Know the Ravenna Admission System

 The first step for applying to most local independent schools is to create an account in Ravenna, a web-based admission system used by most private schools in the greater Seattle area.
-We recommend taking time to navigate around the site.
-Look for schools that have grade-level openings that match your needs and explore the application process for each school.
+We recommend taking time to navigate around the site and explore the application process for each school.
+The application process is slightly different for each independent school.
+Check for required parts of the application process and get those scheduled as early as you can.

-Many schools open the application process and begin accepting applications in early September, although the final due date for completed applications is Thursday, January 11 for UPrep and most other independent schools.
-Upper School decisions will be released at noon on Friday, February 23, and Middle School decisions will be released at noon on Friday, March 22.
+Requirements at UPrep include a student assessment with a UPrep faculty member and a short writing sample.
+For a list of the other requirements, you can visit the admission page on the UPrep website.
+Many schools open the application process and begin accepting applications in early September, although the final due date for completed applications is Thursday, January 15 for UPrep and most other independent schools.
+High School decisions will be released at noon on Friday, February 20, and Middle School decisions will be released at noon on Friday, March 20.
 Families have one week to make their school decision, which includes signing a contract and submitting a tuition deposit.

 4. Testing Requirements for This Year